Kagisho/number.api/README.md

 Provides metadata about a number that is provided as input.
 The api is created in Kotlin using the IntelliJ IDEA IDE.

+### Development setup
+IntelliJ IDEA will automatically download dependencies, thus it is recommended that you use this IDE.
+Had issues with new dependencies added to build script not reflecting immediately, restart the IDE helped with this.

 ### Usage
 Default endpoint will return the following: